OpenCBM/OpenCBM/xum1541/README.txt

 Installation
 ============
+First, install OpenCBM.

+If you are on Windows, now you need to install the libusb driver.
+Follow the steps to install the library in the xu1541/windrv directory.

+If you purchased a ZoomFloppy, the device comes with the latest firmware and you do not need to change it.
+Only do the following if you are upgrading the firmware.

 To install or upgrade the firmware on a device, you just need to flash it with the .hex file from this distribution.
-The debug files log additional information over the AVR's UART and may run slower, so they should only be used if you're trying to fix a problem.

-All at90usb CPUs come with a USB bootloader builtin.
+All AT90USB CPUs come with a USB bootloader builtin.
 This means that you don't need any special cables to flash the device.
 Simply plug it into your USB port and program it.
-I recommend the free Atmel Flip programming software.
+I recommend the free Atmel Flip or avrdude programming software.

-With the AT90USBKEY board, the steps to program it with Flip are as follows.
+The steps to program the firmware with Flip are:

 1. Start up Atmel Flip
+2. Select the appropriate device type (Device->Select).
+Choose one of the following:
+   - USBKEY development board: AT90USB1287
+   - ZoomFloppy: ATMEGA32U2
+   - Original Bumble-B: AT90USB162
-2. Plug in the device via USB
+3. Plug in the device via USB
+4a.
+For most boards, run the included firmware update utility to put the device in bootloader mode.
-3. Press and hold both the RST and HWB buttons at the same time.
+4b.
+For the USBKEY, press and hold both the RST and HWB buttons at the same time.
 Now, release the RST button and then the HWB button.
 This puts the device in upgrade mode.
 There's no need to hurry, just make sure both buttons are held down at the same time and then released in the right order.
-4. Click on the USB cable icon and select "USB" then "open".
+5. Click on the USB cable icon and select "USB" then "open".
 If all goes well, the lower right corner will say "USB ON".
 If it can't connect to the device, you'll see "Could not open USB device".
 In this case, repeat the steps above in #3.
 Be sure you're releasing the buttons in the right order.
+6. File->Load Hex File and choose the firmware .hex file named xum1541-(board)-(version).hex.
+Be sure to pick the right board type:
+   - USBKEY
+   - ZOOMFLOPPY
+   - BUMBLEB
-5. File->Load Hex File and choose the firmware .hex file named xum1541-AT90USBKEY-(version).hex.
-It should say "HEX file parsed" in the lower left of the window status area.
+Flip should say "HEX file parsed" in the lower left of the window status area.
-6. Device->Select and be sure the AT90USB1287 cpu is selected
 7. Be sure the "Operations Flow" checkboxes are set to Erase, Program, and Verify.
 8. Click the Run button
 9. If all goes well, the lower left status area will say "Verify PASS".

-If you are on Windows, now you need to install the libusb driver.
-If you installed it for the xu1541, you don't need to reinstall it.
-Follow the steps to install the library in the xu1541/windrv directory.
+If there were any problems, do not unplug the device.
+Select the appropriate firmware and settings and click "Run" again.

 You're done!
 Now unplug and replug in the xum1541 and verify it is present by running "cbmctrl detect".
 You should see something like: